 Facility Credit.
-A business that expands or locates a qualified facility in the state may claim a credit for qualifying investment and employment [A.R.S. § 43-1083.03].
-The credit is 10% of the lesser of: (1) the total capital investment in the qualified facility by the taxpayer or third-party lessor of the property or (2) \$200,000 for each net new employee at the qualified facility.
+A business that expands or locates a qualified facility in the state may claim a credit for qualifying investment and employment [A.R.S. § 41-1512 and § 43-1083.03].
+The credit is 10% of the lesser of: (1) the total capital investment in the qualified facility by the taxpayer or third-party lessor of the property or (2) \$200,000 for each net new employee at the qualified facility if the total qualifying investment is less than \$2 billion, or (3) \$300,000 for each net new employee at the qualified facility if the total qualifying investment is \$2 billion or more.

 To be eligible for the credit, a business is required to devote at least 80% of its property and payroll at the facility to manufacturing, research, or a national or regional headquarter.
 The credit is dependent upon the taxpayer paying at least 51% of new full-time employees a wage exceeding 125% of the state median wage in urban areas and 100% in rural areas and paying 65% or more of the premium for all full-time employees' health insurance [A.R.S. § 41-1512].
 Capital investments made by a company in a qualified facility up to 36 months before applying for preapproval by the Arizona Commerce Authority (ACA) are included in the computation of the credit (Laws 2020, Chapter 7).
 Prior to Laws 2016, Chapter 372, investments by a third-party lessor could not qualify for the credit and taxpayers in urban and rural areas were required to pay at least 80% of employee health insurance premiums and at least 125% of the state median wage.

-The credit is refundable, but no single taxpayer can claim more than \$30.0 million in credits per calendar year.
+The credit is refundable, but no single taxpayer can claim more than \$30 million in credits per calendar year.
 The credit must be taken in equal installments over 5 taxable years.
-The qualified facility credit program is subject to an aggregate annual cap of \$70.0 million.
 Laws 2020, Chapter 7 extends the credit to TY 2030.
+Laws 2021, Chapter 80 increases the aggregate annual credit cap from \$70 million to \$125 million.

 Family Income Credit.
-Residents are allowed a \$40 non-refundable tax credit for each personal or dependent exemption claimed, subject to certain income limitations.
+Residents are allowed a \$40 non-refundable tax credit for each dependent exemption claimed, subject to certain income limitations.
 This credit cannot be carried forward to offset future years' income tax liability [A.R.S. § 43-1073].